Axel Brönner

-Axel Brönner (born 4 April 2008) is a Swedish footballer who plays as a central midfielder for IFK Norrköping.
+Axel Vilhelm Lorens Brönner (born 4 April 2008) is a Swedish footballer who plays as a central midfielder for IFK Norrköping.
 A product of IFK Norrköping's academy, he has represented Sweden at youth international levels.

 Early life

 Brönner was born in Luxembourg to Swedish parents and moved to Norrköping, Sweden, at the age of seven.
 He began his football career at Red Star Merl and after his move to Sweden he went to the local club Lindö FF, before joining the IFK Norrköping academy in 2018.